 MY START

 My career in the golf course industry started when I was 14 years old.
 I worked for a small, 9-hole private club in Colby, Kansas where I grew up.
-As I got older I kept the passion for working on golf courses as I worked at Firethorn Country Club in Lincoln, Nebraska while working on my bachelor's degree at the University of Nebraska.
-During that time, I also did an internship at Queen's Harbour Yacht and Country Club in Jacksonville, Florida.
-It was inbetween my junior and senior years I came to work for Landscapes Unlimited.
-While with Landscapes, I was sent to Drumm Farm Golf Club in Independence, MO to perform the construction of Drumm Farm.
-During the construction, I was asked to stay by the superintendent to also do the grow-in.
-I was able to gain a ton of experience and earned a lot of respect as I quickly was promoted to golf course superintednent in June of 2004.
+As I got older, I kept the passion for working on golf courses as I worked at Firethorn Country Club in Lincoln, Nebraska while working on my bachelor's degree at the University of Nebraska.
+During that time, I also performed an internship at Queen's Harbour Yacht and Country Club in Jacksonville, Florida.
+It was between my junior and senior years of college that I came to work for Landscapes Unlimited.
+While with Landscapes Unlimited, I was sent to Drumm Farm Golf Club in Independence, Missouri to perform the construction of Drumm Farm Golf Club.
+When the construction was complete, I was asked to stay on with Landscapes to become an assistant construction superintendent.
+I was also asked to stay by the golf course superintendent to be his assistant and complete the grow-in.
+I ultimately decided to go the maintenance route rather than continue with golf course construction.
+I was able to gain a ton of experience and earned a lot of respect as I quickly was promoted to golf course superintendent in June of 2004.

 My experience constructing Drumm Farm Golf Club was one of the most formative and hands-on chapters of my career.
 I was in charge of building all 29 greens, carefully shaping and fine-grading each surface to meet precise specifications for playability, drainage, and long-term turf performance.
-From subgrade preparation to gravel placement, drainage installation, and final rootzone finishing, I ensured every green was constructed to promote firm, consistent conditions.
-In addition to the greens, I also played a key role in implementing subsurface drainage throughout the property, installing drain pipe networks not only in bunkers but also the subsurface drainage throughout the property.
-Being involved in every phase of construction allowed me to understand the course from the ground up and take pride in delivering a solid foundation for its long-term success.
+From subgrade preparation to gravel placement, drainage installation and final rootzone finishing, I ensured every green was constructed to promote firm, consistent conditions.
+In addition to the greens, I also played a key role in installing drainage throughout the property, building drain pipe networks not only in bunkers but also the subsurface drainage throughout the property.
+Being involved in all these different phases of construction allowed me to understand the course from the ground up and take pride in delivering a solid foundation for its long-term success.

 MY GROW-IN EXPERIENCE

-As the assistant superintendent during the grow-in of Drumm Farm Golf Club, I gained a wealth of knowledge that has been unbelievebly valuable throughout my career.
-After construction was completed, I played a hands-on role with the establishment of all playing surfaces, including seeding the greens with A4 bentgrass to ultimately achieve smooth, dense putting surfaces.
-The fairways and tees were established with zoysiagrass, requiring detailed irrigation management, fertility planning, and cultivation practices.
-Managing a crew of 20 during this critical phase demanded organization, leadership, and constant attention to detail.
+As the assistant superintendent during the grow-in of Drumm Farm Golf Club, I gained a wealth of knowledge that has been unbelievably valuable throughout my career.
+After construction was completed, I played a hands-on role with the establishment of all playing surfaces, including seeding the greens with A4 bentgrass.
+The fairways and tees were established with zoysiagrass.
+Managing a crew of 20 during the grow-in demanded organization, leadership, and constant attention to detail.
 We overcame challenge after challenge as Mother Nature threw all sorts of crazy weather at us throughout the entire process.
 The intensity and responsibility of guiding a brand-new golf course from bare soil to playable conditions taught me more about agronomy, leadership, and problem-solving than any other period in my career and it remains the single greatest learning experience of my professional journey.

 MY FIRST SUPERINTENDENT POSITION